adityakamath/adityakamath.github.io/projects.md

 Programmed a ROS-based holonomic robot platform to complete a maze using only 2D LiDAR data.
 Used the pledge algorithm to solve simulated and physical mazes with 90 degree turns and open spaces.
 The 3-member team participated in two challenges during the course, and ranked second, thus winning a crate of (well-deserved) beer! !links!

-## Autonomous Navigation of a Lunar Excavator Robot
+## Autonomous Navigation of a Lunar Robot
 #### 2013/2014 | MIT Manipal

 <figure class="aligncenter">